Vinyasa Yoga – Level 3. Energetic and challenging for those with some yoga experience and beginners with a reasonable level of fitness.

 While much of the class is floor-based there are some standing poses.
 It is sequenced to build towards a deeply soothing 25 minute yoga nidra (yogic sleep or deep relaxation).

-Yoga for All – Level 1.
-Suitable for total beginners and looking for a gentle and accessible class.
+Gentle Hatha Yoga – Level 1.
+Suitable for total beginners and those looking for a gentle and accessible class.

 Work at your own pace in this friendly, fun and accessible class.
 The class targets functional mobility, posture, muscle tone, strength and balance alongside boosting mood and energy levels.
 Each class ends with 10 minutes of relaxation.